Bingu-2003/UrbanFood-Ecommerce/README.md

 - **Order Management**: Consumers can view their order status suppliers can confirm or reject orders.
 - **Delivery Management**: Consumers can view thier delivery status ,suppliers can update delivry status.

-** Plz consider that this is a team project that we done under the oracle DBMS module.**
+** Plz consider that this is a team project that we have done under the oracle DBMS module.**